top of page

 Hydration

-Hydration can vary significantly between athletes, depending on individual sweat rates, differing levels of activity, and different environmental factors.
+Hydration can vary significantly between athletes, depending on individual sweat rates (which can be estimed in the field through various calculations), differing levels of activity, and different environmental factors.
 A good strategy for hydration is to hydrate early and achieve clear urine.
 Hydrate during training and replace any losses from the training session (drink 1.5 x weight loss, e.g. 1kg weight loss equals 1.5 more litres) and maintain throughout the day.

 "On the day before a game, achieve clear urine early on the day and keep hydration topped up"